Subscribe

 Build prototypes

-Finish the stage by building a solution prototype.
-Think: an early version of the future solution that reflects both its basic functionality and design.
+Finish the stage by building a solution prototype—an early version of the future solution that reflects both its basic functionality and design.
 A prototype is a great means of giving your stakeholders a taste of what the future solution will behave, look, and feel like.

-To validate user flows and UX and UI decisions, you’ll likely go through several rounds of testing.
+To validate the user flows and UI/UX decisions, you’ll likely go through several rounds of testing.
 And it’s perfectly okay.
 Collect stakeholder feedback at each iteration and rely on it to perfect your design.

 Once the solution design stage is finished, you’ll have the following deliverables: